tracytrangvu/Homework-Project-14/README.md

 ```

 21. What is the response status code?
+- 200

 22. What web server is handling this HTTP response?
+- Apache Webserver

 23. Does this response have a user session associated to it?
+- Yes- SessionID=5

 24. What kind of content is likely to be in the [page content] response body?
+- Detail of the page configuration

 25. If your class covered security headers, what security request headers have been included?
+-

 #### Monoliths and Microservices